 - Nearly half of companies are allocating 10-25% of their L&D budgets to content strategy, development, and delivery.

-I’d love to have you join me on an upcoming webinar to explore these topics!
-I’ll be sharing not only the research but also a few stories of companies that have taken a stand and said they are going to change their approach to be more employee-centric.
-The session will not only cover the key pillars of learning content strategy (process, governance, user experience, etc.) but also how to target learner populations and more.
+In a recent webinar on this topic I shared not only the research but also a few stories of companies that have taken a stand and said they are going to change their approach to be more employee-centric.
+The session not only covered the key pillars of learning content strategy (process, governance, user experience, etc.) but also how to target learner populations and more.
 If you’re interested in learning more don’t hesitate to reach out.